Best water bottles: reusable, BPA-free and filter bottles

 It comes with one free filter that can tackle chlorine and trace impurities while preserving minerals, and it's easy to fit after a minute’s soak in warm water.
 It should last for four weeks (or 60 litres/100 uses), and replacement filters cost around £3 each, so although the bottle itself is great-value at £13, the ongoing cost should be taken into account – although it’s still a bargain compared to bottled water.

-In terms of function, this bottle performs robustly: you might experience some drag when drinking through the sports cap if your tap water is particularly crammed with particles, but even then, the squeezy sides make drinking a cinch.
 A large lid that doubles as a cup and fits onto the bottom of the bottle helps prevent leakage, but the sports cap doesn’t drip anyway.
 Made from lightweight plastic, it’s a compact size for its 600ml capacity and includes a small carry loop that could be clipped to a backpack.

 On the downsides, it doesn’t have any insulating properties and is fairly functional-looking, but those are small niggles.
 If you want your water to taste clean, this is a great option, and if you change your mind it even has a 30-day money-back guarantee.

-Bobble Plus filter or infuser bottle
+Bobble Plus water bottle

 Most versatile water bottle